Square Footage Calculator

 How to Calculate Square Footage

 Square footage is just an area measured in feet, and it’s often abbreviated sq ft or ft2.
-One square foot is equal to a square area with a length and width of 12 inches.
+One square foot is equal to a square area with a length and width of 1 foot, or 12 inches.

-You can calculate the square feet of a space using the area formula, which states that the area is equal to the length times the width.
+You can calculate the square footage of a space using the area formula, which states that the area of a space is equal to its length times its width.
 This is the formula for a rectangle, but we’ll cover the area formulas for different shapes below.

-To calculate the square footage using measurements in inches or another measurement, first convert the length and width measurements to feet, then multiply them together.
+For example, to calculate the square footage using measurements in inches or another measurement, first convert the length and width measurements to feet by dividing by 12, then multiply them together.

 Steps to Calculate Square Feet

-Find the area of a room or space in square feet by following these easy steps:
+Find the area of a rectangular room or space in square feet by following these easy steps:

-- Multiply the length in feet times the width in feet (length × width).
-Use one of the formulas below to calculate square footage for various shapes.
+• Multiply the length in feet times the width in feet (length × width).
+Use one of the formulas below to calculate square footage for various non-rectangular shapes.

-- To estimate the cost of materials, multiply the total square footage by the price per square foot.
+• To estimate the cost of materials to cover the area, multiply the total square footage by the price per square foot.

 For example, let’s find the square feet of a room that is 12′ wide by 16′ long.